svyas23/GAMa/README.md

 ![image](fig2_3.jpg)

 ### Dataset
 The dataset comprises of one large aerial image (1792x1792) corresponding to each video of around 40 sec.
 In Figure A, we see an example of a large aerial image, along with the small aerial images.
 We have a centered (CN) and an uncentered (UCN) set of small aerial images corresponding to the clips of 1 second each.
+More details are [here:](https://arxiv.org/abs/2207.02431)

 ### Approach:
 We have four steps in this approach (Figure B).
 In Step-1, we use GAMa-Net which takes one clip (0.5 sec) at a time and matches with an aerial image.